Dark Horse (2011 film): Production

 In an August 2010 interview, Solondz reported that he had finished the script for the project, but had been reluctant to share any details in press reports.
 Shooting began in New York City in October 2010.

 Solondz, who could not afford to license an episode of Seinfeld for the film, decided to instead write lines for Jason Alexander, Jerry Stiller, and Estelle Harris, and added a laugh track.

 Release

 The film was shown at the 68th Venice International Film Festival in September 2011, as well as the 2011 Toronto International Film Festival the same month.
 Shortly after, Brainstorm Media acquired distribution rights to the film.
 The film was released in a limited release on June 8, 2012.

 Critical reception

-Dark Horse received positive reviews. it held a 73% "fresh" rating on the review aggregation site Rotten Tomatoes; the consensus states "Typically misanthropic yet curiously satisfying and incisive, Dark Horse is a movie that preaches to the cynical converted."
+Dark Horse received positive reviews.
+Review aggregator website Rotten Tomatoes reports that based on 80 reviews, 73% of critics gave the film a positive review, with an average rating of 6.2/10.
+The website's critics consensus reads, "Typically misanthropic yet curiously satisfying and incisive, Dark Horse is a movie that preaches to the cynical converted."
+On Metacritic, the film holds a weighted average score of 66 out of 100 based on 29 reviews, indicating "generally favorable" reviews.
 Later, Time film critic Richard Corliss placed the film in his list of "Top 10 Movies of 2012".